Kingerthanu/CPP_ClientServer/README.md

 The Server Also Can Be Shutdown With A CTRL + C Input; This Will Shutdown All Detached Server Threads And Will Communicate With The User The Shutdown Of The Server.

+The Client Will Need To Launch The Process Of This Program With The Simple Appension Of The Mode Type In Place Of The 'server' During The Calling Of The Program.
+Other Than These Modes, The Server Will Tell The User Of A Invalid Transaction Mode Type And Their Client Process Will Terminate.

 <img src="https://github.com/Kingerthanu/CPP_ClientServer/assets/76754592/e75c904e-323b-449d-a9d9-4b50a4442a0d" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_ClientServer/assets/76754592/e75c904e-323b-449d-a9d9-4b50a4442a0d" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_ClientServer/assets/76754592/e75c904e-323b-449d-a9d9-4b50a4442a0d" alt="Cornstarch <3" width="55" height="49"> <img src="https://github.com/Kingerthanu/CPP_ClientServer/assets/76754592/e75c904e-323b-449d-a9d9-4b50a4442a0d" alt="Cornstarch <3" width="55" height="49">

 ----------------------------------------------------------------------------